What is Settlement work?

 The settlement movement and the Finnish Federation of Settlement Houses

-Founded in 1918, the Finnish Federation of Settlement Houses (FFSH) is a life course organisation that consists of 45 settlements located all over Finland.
-The settlement movement employs more than 5600 professionals and a large group of volunteers is also involved in settlement work.
+Founded in 1918, the Finnish Federation of Settlement Houses (FFSH) is a life course organisation that consists of 36 settlements located all over Finland.
+The settlement movement employs more than 3 000 professionals and 2 500 volunteers is also involved in settlement work.

-Our activities include working with the elderly, child and youth work, multicultural work, the development and production of communal forms of housing, different forms of supported housing, community centre activity, providing services for people facing mental challenges, supplying education to 16 community colleges, three folk high schools and two special education schools, various forms of trauma and crisis work, substance abuse rehabilitation services, debt counselling, mediating and victim support.
+Our activities include working with the elderly, child and youth work, multicultural work, the development and production of communal forms of housing, different forms of supported housing, community centre activity, providing services for people facing mental challenges, supplying education to 13 community colleges, three folk high schools, various forms of trauma and crisis work, substance abuse rehabilitation services, debt counselling, mediating and victim support.

 The basis for settlement operations was established in community centres founded in the poorest quarters of east London at the end of the 19th century.
 They influenced their surrounding communities by developing and maintaining interactive social and educational work.
 Each community centre offered both training and support for people struggling with social problems.